WisdmLabs/moodle-block_edwiser_site_monitor/README.md

 3. Monitor Disk usage
 4. See number of live users
 5. See number of active, suspended and active users.
-6. See server performance graph for last 24 hours
+6. See site performance graph for last 24 hours
 7. See plugin Recommendations
 8. Contact developers by Contact US form.